Ghostz-maker/Calendar/README.md

 # Calender
-Provides day of any given date and year
+Provides day of the week of any given date and year

 # LOGIC